currymike123/CS1/week10/week10_review.md

 One of the best ways to get comfortable with these tools is to walk through the design of a game.

-You can break down the rules (or logic) of a game into a series of steps, ,hen encode them, and turn them into a program (system).
+You can break down the rules (or logic) of a game into a series of steps, then encode them, and turn them into a complete program.

 ---